banner

 • Trapping must be set to false if we are to apply automated trapping

 • A trapped PDF will be returned to you for inspection - you should inspect this in Adobe Acrobat with Overprint Preview ON and also check each printing plate in Output Preview.
-The free version of Adobe Reader is not suitable for checking proofs.
+The free version of Adobe Reader and web browsers are not suitable for acccurate checking of proofs.

-• DO NOT supply PDFs generated by Photoshop.
+• Photoshop PDFs can be problematic.
 The preferred program for generating press-ready PDFs is Adobe InDesign.
-You import your Photoshop file into InDesign, align it with the supplied PDF template, and then create the PDF.
-Some designers use Quark Express.
+The normal workflow for generating print-ready PDFs is: You import your Photoshop file into InDesign, align it with the supplied PDF template, and then create the PDF from InDesign.

 • Color profile suggested: US Web Coated (SWOP) V2